ChangLabSNU/VaxPress/docs/source/command_line_options.rst

 List of all arguments related to input/output and general execution of the program.

 - ``-h``, ``--help``

-  Show help messages for Vaxpress and exit.
+  Show help messages for VaxPress and exit.

 ---------------------
 Input/Output Options